 - More Popular Vegetarian Recipes

-I’m not vegan but this crispy pan fried tofu is one of our family favorite healthy dinners!
-Did I mention the kids call it “chicken”?
+I’m not vegan but this crispy fried tofu is one of our family favorite healthy dinners.
+Did I mention kids call it “chicken”?
 It’s that good and a great source of plant based protein!

 And I’m convinced to convert you as well with this best fried tofu recipe in the world.
-You will never say “I hate tofu” again.
+You will never say “I hate tofu” again!
+My crispy pan fried tofu recipe is simple, utterly delicious and easy.

-I make it often to reduce our meat consumption.
+I fry tofu in pan on the stove often to reduce our meat consumption.
 If last night was shrimp tacos and tomorrow it’s lamb roast, I try to “squeeze in” this fried tofu in between for a meatless option.
 Balance and moderation just like with salad and dessert.

 Why This Fried Tofu Recipe Works?

-- Tofu provides the perfect ‘blank slate’ for soaking up flavors: What is tofu exactly?
+- Tofu provides the perfect blank slate for soaking up flavors: What is tofu exactly?
 Tofu is made of condensed soy milk that is pressed into blocks.
-Raw tofu has zero flavor and a spongy texture but when combined with some seasonings it suddenly can turn savory, ‘meaty’ and wow worthy!
+Raw tofu has zero flavour and a spongy texture but when combined with some seasonings it suddenly can turn savory, “meaty” and wow worthy!

-- Plant based protein: Tofu is a great plant-based source of protein and contains all nine essential amino acids (just like chia seeds, try chia pudding).
+- Healthy: According to Healthline, tofu is a great source of plant-based protein and contains all nine essential amino acids.

-- No extra steps: You do not have to press tofu to remove extra liquid with my crispy pan fried tofu recipe.
-Just like with my air fryer tofu.
+- Quick and easy: You do not have to press tofu to remove extra moisture with my crispy fried tofu recipe.
+“Ain’t nobody got time for that”.
+It’s ready in 20 minutes.

 - Soy sauce: I used liquid aminos, you could also use gluten free tamari.